Cast iron baseboard for steam

 2 Pipe Trap return condensate to Supply Main w/Air Vent

-This is the same as above, but the wet seal is returning back to the steam main not the system return.
-I prefer this drawing less than the above drawing as much more water ends up in the steam main possibly causing water hammer noises in the system.
-If you apply this application it is important to have good main pipe insulation to assist in reducing the chance of water hammer.
+This is the same as above, but the wet seal is returning to the steam main, not the system return.
+I prefer this drawing to the above drawing, as it results in less water being directed into the steam main, potentially reducing the likelihood of water hammer noises in the system.
+If you apply this application, it is essential to have good main pipe insulation to help reduce the likelihood of water hammer.

 This application would require an air vent on the return side of the radiation.